 Sometimes lines coming from the bottom of the iron symbol specify that you can steam the garment.
 If they’re crossed out, it shows you can’t.

 Laundry Symbols for Tumble Drying

 The symbol for tumble drying usually is a circle in a square.
 Sometimes a circle only.
 The dots indicate if the garment can be dried on low, medium, or high heat.
 If the symbol is crossed out, don’t tumble dry the item at all.
 If there are no dots, you could use the dryer at any heat.
 But, be aware that dryers are very energy-intensive appliances.
 Moreover, tumble drying ages your clothes very quickly.

 Laundry Symbols for Dry Cleaning

 ‘Dry cleaning only’ clothes typically have a crossed-out washing symbol.
 Additionally, there’s a dry cleaning symbol, which is a circle that usually contains a letter.
 You don’t need to worry about what the letter means as it only tells the dry cleaners what cleaning process and chemicals they have to use.
 If the dry cleaning symbol is crossed-out, the item has to be (hand-) washed, e.g., garments with sequins or embellishments.

 More Tips and Inspirations

-Do you invest in a quality wardrobe and want your carefully selected clothes last longer?
+Have you invested in a quality wardrobe and want your carefully selected clothes to last longer?
 Check out these tips:

-You love your cashmere jumper or silk blouse and want them to be in your wardrobe for a long time?
-Here are my best tips on how to take specifically care of luxury fabrics:
+Do you want your cashmere jumper or silk blouse to be in your wardrobe for a long time?
+Here are my best tips on how to specifically take care of luxury fabrics:

-Have you ever ruined a piece of clothing?
-Let me know why and what you do to prevent that this happens again?
-Share your tips and experiences!
+Have you ever ruined your most-loved piece of clothing?
+Let me know why and what you do to prevent this from happening again?
+Share your tips and experiences below!